denis-avakov/worker-typescript-template/README.md

-# Fossabot 🦕
+# Boilerplate for Cloudflare Workers 🦕

-A small collection of custom endpoints that extends functionality of the fossabot